Parent’s Need a Way to Make Sure Thier Child Can Advocate for Thier Individual Needs.

 - Top 3 stressors: exams, academic pressure, and time management

 - 75% experience “some” to “a great deal of stress” that affects their focus, learning and negatively affecting academics.

 Those who know their disability well and are comfortable saying it aloud get what they need, use what works for them, and ask for help when they need it.
 Self-advocacy relates to staying in school, doing better, and getting a degree.
 The bottom line is self-advocacy works and leads to more college success.

 At the end of the seven steps, you will have a student who is knowledgeable, confident, and well prepared to advocate for the accommodations they need and deserve.

 Knowledge is POWER and your college-bound student will be more empowered to advocate for what they need, ask for it, and follow through with communicating their access needs with purpose, clarity, and confidence.

-Self-Advocacy for Higher Education: Parent Coaching Series can help your college-bound student get the self-advocacy skills they need to get the accommodations they deserve.
+Self-Advocacy for Higher Education Course can help your college-bound student get the self-advocacy skills they need to get the accommodations they deserve.

 Bonus: Self-advocacy for Higher Education Workbook is included Free!